Meet Our the Officers for 2019-2020

-Ryan Patrylak received his Bachelor of Science in Coastal Studies from the University of Connecticut at Avery Point and his Masters in Marine Affairs from the University of Rhode Island.
-He currently works as a Hyperbaric Technician for South Shore Hospital in addition to being the Diving Safety Officer for the American Museum of Natural History.
-He is a PADI Staff Instructor, DAN Instructor Trainer, EMT, and a Diver Medic Technician. (firstname.lastname@example.org)
+Ryan received his Bachelor of Science in Coastal Studies from the University of Connecticut at Avery Point and his Masters in Marine Affairs from the University of Rhode Island.
+He currently works as the Safety Director and Certified Hyperbaric Technician for South Shore Hospital in addition to being the Diving Safety Officer for the American Museum of Natural History and Rockefeller University.
+He is a PADI Staff Instructor, DAN Instructor Trainer, A-EMT, and a Diver Medic Technician.

-Corey Leamy is a Wet Chemistry Technician with experience as a Marine Research Specialist at the University of Connecticut and a Rescue Diver/Surface Water Survival Instructor at Survival Systems, USA.
+Corey is a Field Assistant at Ocean Surveys, Inc – a marine surveying company.
+She has experience as a Marine Research Specialist at the University of Connecticut, a Wet Chemistry Technician, and a Rescue Diver/Surface Water Survival Instructor at Survival Systems, USA.
 Born and raised in Connecticut, her love of the underwater world was cultivated during family vacations to a small island on the coast of Maine where she would spend hours exploring the tide pools and watching the endless sea crash upon the rocky shore.
-She began her journey into the diving world in September 2014 during her last semester at the University of Connecticut, where she received a Bachelor of Science in Marine Science. (email@example.com)
+She began her journey into the diving world in September 2014 during her last semester at the University of Connecticut, where she received a Bachelor of Science in Marine Science.
+Follow her adventures at FindingCorey.com